aminsys/Student-REST-API-Web-Service/README.md

 # Student-REST-API-Web-Service
-A REST API web service to mange students repository in MongoDB container.
+A REST API web service to mange students repository in MongoDB container and OAuth2.

 ## Notes
 * Every time the application is started and it connects to an already running MongoDB container, it will insert same documents specified in class `StudentConfig.java` with new IDs.
 To avoid this, the following database operation can be run to drop all documents before starting the application again: